-Identity models and authentication in Microsoft Teams
+Identity models and authentication for Microsoft Teams

-|Identity Model||Deployment Checklist||Additional Information|
+|Identity Model||Deployment Checklist||Additional information|

 Microsoft FastTrack is available to assist you.

 Passwords are the most common method of authentication for signing in to a computer or online service, but they are also the most vulnerable.
 People can choose easy passwords and use the same passwords for multiple sign-ins to different computers and services.